maros/Zway-ThermostatControl/README.md

 This module creates a virtual thermostat which lets you manually override the global setpoint.
 The manual override will end once the next global schedule change occurs.

+A binary switch will also be created, allowing for disabling automated thermostat setpoints. (eg. for summer or for manual overrides)

 # Events